codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 * For the *build-java-only* pipeline *MODIFIED FILES* has `my-java-project/**`
 * For the *build-rails-only* pipeline *MODIFIED FILES* has `my-rails-project/**`

 This way as multiple developers work on the git repository only the affected projects will actually build.
 A change to the NestJS project will *not* build the Rails project as well.
-Also if somebody changes *only* the README file and nothing else, no build will be triggered at all (which is a good thing as the source code is exactly the same).
+Also, if somebody changes *only* the README file and nothing else, no build will be triggered at all (which is a good thing as the source code is exactly the same).

 You can also use Glob expressions for files.
 For example